SomonOlimzoda/DataAnalysis-Excel-/README.md

 How many rows are displayed (what is the record count)?

 What is the total revenue for the displayed rows?
-Only provide whole number.

 What is the average revenue for the displayed rows?
-Only provide numbers, no currency symbols, thousands separators, and report to two decimal places
 ##

 ### Scenario